FlyingMatrix/resnet/README.md

 # ResNet
-A pytorch Residual Network (ResNet) implementation for image classification
+A pytorch implementation of Residual Networks (ResNet) for image classification

 Dataset: CIFAR-10